Scenes and stages along The Trafalgar Way

 14. Woodyates to Salisbury

-There was litttle more than a coaching in at Woodyates all along, and today, just a small hamlet and a bus stop.
-But we are sure you can find idyllic scenes to capture here, or in the village of Coombe Bissett on the way to Salisbury.
+There was little more than a coaching inn at Woodyates for centuries, and today, it's just a small hamlet and a bus stop.
+But you are sure to appreciate the idyllic rural scenes around here, and in the village of Coombe Bissett on the way to Salisbury.

 15. Salisbury to Andover

-No shortage of postcard scenes in the beautiful medieval city of Salisbury.
+No shortage of captivating scenes in the beautiful medieval city of Salisbury.

-Outside of the city, there's both Old Sarum and Figsbury Ring to visit, each with their spectacular views and place in history.
-Then there is Middle Wallop with the Army Flying Museum and Little Ann to visit before you arrrive in Andover, once a major crossroads for travellers and posting.
+Outside of the city, there's both Old Sarum (English Heritage) and Figsbury Ring (NT) to pause at for a wander, each with their spectacular views and place in history.
+Then there is Middle Wallop with the Army Flying Museum and the village of Little Ann to pass through before you arrrive in Andover, once a major crossroads for travellers and posting.

 16. Andover to Overton

 Andover is a town which developed predominantly in Georgian times.
-It was a thriving hub for travellers and had severl innns and coaching houses.
+It was a thriving hub for travellers and had several innns and coaching houses.

 The route beyond Andover passes through Andover Down, then on to Hurstbourne Priors and Whitchurch.
 There's lots of history in these pretty Hampshire villages.